tonyyunyang/tonyyunyang.github.io/_pages/about.md

 I work closely with [Prof. Guohao Lan](https://guohao.netlify.app/) and [Prof. Xucong Zhang](https://www.ccmitss.com/zhang) during my master thesis on Emotion Recognition in Immersive Environments.
 The work forms a [research paper](https://tonyyunyang.github.io/publication/2024-11-01-emotion-recognition-in-immersive-environments), and is currently under review at IMWUT 2024.

 # Research Interests 🔬 & Values 👁️
-My interest spans three main areas: Human-Centered AI, Mobile Computing, and Generative AI.
+My interest spans four main areas: Human-Centered Applications, Mobile Computing, and Generative AI.

-In Human-Centered AI, I explore how AI can be designed to better understand and adapt to human needs, combining HCI principles with cognitive science to create more empathetic and effective human-AI interactions.
+In Human-Centered Applications, I explore designing AI systems that better understand and adapt to human needs, while also applying HCI principles with cognitive science to create more empathetic and effective human-computer interactions.

 My interest in Mobile Computing focuses on context-aware sensing and embedded AI for IoT devices, pushing the boundaries of how we can make technology more responsive to and seamless in our daily lives.

 In the realm of Generative AI, I'm particularly passionate about healthcare applications, working on medical image generation to support better diagnostic tools and healthcare outcomes.

 I care deeply about the values in the research and work I do.
 I believe that technology should be a force for good, and I am committed to using my skills to make a positive impact.
-This means ensuring AI systems are not just powerful, but also ethical, accessible, and designed with human wellbeing at their core.
-My approach combines technical innovation with a strong emphasis on real-world applications that can improve people's lives, particularly in healthcare and assistive technologies.
+I would like to combine technical innovation with a strong emphasis on real-world applications that can improve people's lives, particularly in healthcare and assistive technologies.

 <!-- My interests lie at the intersection of HCI and AI.
 I focus on leveraging AI technologies to gain deeper insights into human cognition, behavior, and physical performance, aiming to enhance our understanding of human capabilities and create more intuitive and accessible user experiences.

 I care about the values in the research and work I do.
 I believe that technology should be a force for good, and I am committed to using my skills to make a positive impact. -->

 # Side Projects & Collaboration 👨‍💻
 I am always looking for opportunities to collaborate on side projects.
-Open-source implementation of SOTA models, perception applications, AI agents, wearable devices, and anything in between.
+Open-source implementation of SOTA AI models, perception applications, AI agents, wearable devices, and anything in between.

 [lucidrains](https://github.com/lucidrains), [0x7c13](https://github.com/0x7c13), [setzer22](https://github.com/setzer22) and [linyiLYi](https://github.com/linyiLYi) are open-source contributors that I admire and have benefited from.